Property-Preserving Hashing for $\ell_1$-Distance Predicates: Applications to Countering Adversarial Input Attacks: Experimental Results

 \subsection{Impact of Image Transformations}

 Apart from adversarial input attacks, an image can also be changed to evade detection via simple image transformations~\cite{struppek2022neuralhashbreak}.
 These include filters such as increasing brightness, adjusting contrast, rotating, and cropping the image.
 We select two such techniques: changing brightness and contrast.
 By adjusting an \emph{enhancement factor} we can vary the brightness and contrast, with a value of 1 giving the original image.\footnote{See \url{https://pillow.readthedocs.io/en/stable/reference/ImageEnhance.html}} We use the same symbol, i.e., $\epsilon$, to denote the enhancement factor.
-We show the impact of $\epsilon$ on the image quality using the same sample image in Figure~\ref{fig:all-lpips} in Appendix~\ref{app:res}.
-One thing to note from the figure is that LPIPS is lower for these two techniques, even though the pixel change ratio is very high compared to the FGSM and PGD attacks.
-Thus, for these two attacks a lower value of LPIPS will suffice to deteriorate the adversarial image.
+We show the impact of $\epsilon$ on the image quality using the same sample image in Figure~\ref{fig:all-lpips}.
+One thing to note is that through brightness and contrast adjustments, at certain $\epsilon$ values even though the quality of the image is both visibly and through the pixel change ratio metric, quite bad, the LPIPS is rather small.
+For instance, at $\epsilon = 0.5$, the LPIPS is only $0.1271$ for the brightness attack, even though the pixel change ratio is 50.18\%.
+Thus a smaller value of LPIPS may suffice for the brightness and contrast attacks to deteriorate the adversarial image.
 In Table~\ref{tab:brightness_contrast_stats} we show the average LPIPS and NAD on the 1,000 images chosen in our experiment.
 For both techniques, $\epsilon = 0.250$ results in LPIPS of more than $0.3$.